fkinaro/mysql-recipes/2-database-structures.md

 # Database Structures

 - What is a relational database: A collection of logically ordered data.
-- Relational Database Management System:
+- Relational Database Management System: The software used to manage databases.
 - Table: Represents an entity type.
 - Row: Represents an entity.
 - Column: Represents attributes/characteristics.